Envision

 You can download the latest AppImage snapshot from GitLab Pipelines.

-If you are on Arch, You can use the AUR package envision-xr-git
+If you are on Arch, you can use the AUR package envision-xr-git.

 Getting started #